computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 ## Databases

-Locate uses two databases, one for file paths and one for directory paths.
-They are populated with [updatedb](updatedb).
+Locatefile uses a file paths database and a directory paths database.
+Both databases are populated with [updatedb](updatedb).

-Locate searches the file paths database by default and the the directory paths database with switch `-d`.
+The file paths database is searched by default and the directory paths database is searched via switch `-d`.

-*Note: The precreated databases **filesdb** and **dirsdb** are provided just as examples.
+*The precreated databases **filesdb** and **dirsdb** are example databases.
 The following examples are based on them.*

 ## Examples